jcvignoli/lumiere-movies/README.txt

 = Is it possible to add several movies to sidebar/widget and inside my post?  =

-Yes, just add in the post as many custom fields you want.
+One widget only can be added per post.
+However, as many movies as you wish can be inserted into your post.

 = Known issues =

- TinyMCE is not working the way it should.
+* TinyMCE is not working the way it should.
 Only basic features are available at the moment.
 I'm working on it.

 * If you are updating from the previous IMDb Link Transformer plugin, the plugin's option will be messed up.
 Reset Lumière! options.